+BACK TO TABLE OF CONTENTS 75 Legislative text Article 22 - Requirements relating to transparency The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
+STS criteria 75.
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

-75. The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

-Section 4.4.
-Reporting under the STS Regulation (d) and General 5 and 6.
+Verified?
+Yes PCS Comment Section 4.4.
+Reporting and disclosure under the STS Regulation (d) and General 5 and 6.
 This criterion speaks to document disclosure within 15 days of closing and therefore is a future event criterion.
 In other words, it cannot be either met or failed at the outset of the transaction.
-But if it is not met within the specified 15 day period, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
+But if it is not met within the specified 15-day period, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.
 However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting at the same time that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.
 PCS notes the existence of such covenant in the Prospectus.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-- 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis;

-76. The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors:

-(a) information on the underlying exposures on a quarterly basis,

-Section 4.4 Reporting under the STS Regulation (a) (ii) and (b) (ii)
+BACK TO TABLE OF CONTENTS 76 Legislative text Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis; STS criteria 76.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a guarterly basis, Verified?
+Yes PCS Comment Section 4.4, Reporting and disclosure under the STS Regulation (a) (ii) and (b) (ii) Section 4.4, STS-securitisation (y) Section 8, General (12) All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
+PCS notes the existence of a covenant to provide all the Article 7 information in the Prospectus EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Secton 4.4.
-STS-securitisation (y)

-Section 8 general (12)

-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.

-PCS notes the existence of a covenant to provide all the Article 7 information in the Prospectus

-EBA Final non-ABCP STS Guidelines - statements on background and rationale